About the Center for Families

 A member of the Purdue University faculty since 1989, Shelley holds an MBA and doctorate from Pennsylvania State University.
 She has strong interests in the links between work conditions and family life, and in the evaluation of community needs and program outcomes.
 Shelley served as the director of the Center for Families from 1996 to 2022, and serves as Chair of the Rosabeth Moss Kanter Award for Excellence in Work-Family Research and director of the Military Family Research Institute at Purdue University, initiative of the Center.

-Kate Kester, Senior Program Manager
+Kate Kester, Program Manager

 At the Center for Families, Kate guides the ideas, initiatives, and activities of the center, solving problems before they become obstacles.
 Throughout her career, she has led the creation and management of strategies that help organizations attain their goals, using communication to improve outcomes and foster strong connections.